10. Hospital Treatment in France

 Second, neither does it reimburse those charges in excess of the official rates, such as the additional fees (dépassement d'honoraires) that some consultants charge.

-There are also two fixed sums that are payable by the patient, although exemptions apply.
+There are also three fixed sums that are payable by the patient, although exemptions apply.

 The first one is that of the forfait journalier hospitalier, a daily charge of €20 towards the cost of your stay - bed, meals, heating etc, provided you are admitted for at least 24 hours.

-The second is the the participation forfaitaire, a charge of €24 payable if you receive medical treatment costing in excess of €120 (2019) at the official rate.
+The second is the participation forfaitaire, a charge of €24 payable if you receive medical treatment costing more than €120 (2020) at the official rate.
 The charge is applied for any single medical treatment or for multiple medical acts during the same consultation, where the total charge is more than €120.

-If you are hospitalised, then the charge is applied only once for any single admission.
+If you are hospitalised, the charge is applied only once for any single admission.

-If you have a voluntary health insurance policy or private policy, then these costs may be covered by that policy.
-It will depend on the terms of your policy.
+If you have a voluntary health insurance policy or private policy, all these costs may be covered by that policy, depending on the terms of your policy.

-There are a number of important exonerations from the two forfait charges for certain types of treatment and for certain groups of persons, whose costs will be reimbursed at the rate of 100%.
+There are a number of important exonerations from the forfait charges for certain types of treatment and for certain groups of people, whose costs will be reimbursed at the rate of 100%.

 Those exonerations by treatment are: